kyoh86/vim-editerm/README.md

 ### Definition of the dropping commands

-`vim-editerm` will creates below commands which drops files to vim.
+`vim-editerm` will create below commands which drop files to vim.

 ```shell
 :drop <files...>